For more information related to constituency offices, contact Financial Services at 250-356-8586.

 Members are responsible for ensuring that constituency office work environments meet safety and security requirements and protect constituency office staff, office assets and information, and the public in general.

-To assist Members and constituency office staff, the following reference guides on constituency office security information and specifications are available on the Legislative Assembly’s internal intranet website.
-Please note that access to the Legislative Assembly network is required to view these guides.
+To assist Members and constituency office staff, the following reference guides on constituency office security information and specifications are available on the Legislative Assembly’s internal Constituency Office Portal (Please note that the Portal and PDF hyperlinks below are intranet-based, and only accessible from the Legislative Assembly network).

 Specific questions and requests for assistance with respect to constituency office security issues should be directed to the office of the Sergeant-at-Arms at 250-387-5516, or the Deputy Sergeant-at-Arms at 250-387-1622.